oehf/ipf/src/site/markdown/migration-3.4.md

 IPF 3.4 is compatible with IHE ITI Revision 14 (published on July 21, 2017), including changes from the following Change Proposals:

+### Camel DSL HL7 extensions deprecated

+Due to the removal of `ipf-modules-hl7-dsl`, the deprecated `ghl7()` Camel DSL extensions now operate on plain HAPI HL7 Message objects rather than the removed `MessageAdapter`.
+All HL7- related Camel DSL extensions are now deprecated and will be removed in a subsequent IPF version.

 ### OSGi support

 OSGi support has been abandoned